 The cost of a living benefit will vary depending on the company.
-If the coverage is already included, then the cost will be included in the policy.
-If not, then you will have to pay a fee or a percentage of the death benefit.
+Sometimes your policy might have the rider grouped in with your premium which would be ideal.
+Otherwise, you will ow a percentage of the benefit.

 How Are You Taxed On Accelerated Death Benefits?

 These benefits are not taxable.
-These benefits are usually tax exempt for individuals who are expected to die within two years.
-This type of benefit isn’t meant to substitute long term coverage.
-It is used to supplement any costs that aren’t covered by your insurance company.
+Normally if you were to pass within 2 years it would be exempt.
+Use the rider to supplement any costs that aren’t covered by your insurance company.
 If you believe you may be eligible for a death benefit, then talk with your insurance agent.
-Also, keep in mind that receiving a living benefit can affect your eligibility for Medicaid and SSI.
+Also, keep in mind that receiving a living benefit might change your chances of Medicaid or SSI in the future.

 Accelerated Death Benefit Example